War Witch

-War Witch (Rebelle) is a 2012 Canadian dramatic war film written and directed by Kim Nguyen and starring Rachel Mwanza, Alain Lino Mic Eli Bastien and Serge Kanyinda.
+War Witch (Rebelle) is a 2012 Canadian war drama written and directed by Kim Nguyen and starring Rachel Mwanza, Alain Lino Mic Eli Bastien and Serge Kanyinda.
 It is about a child soldier forced into a civil war in Africa, and who is believed to be a witch.
 The film was primarily shot in the Democratic Republic of the Congo in French and Lingala.

 After premiering at the 62nd Berlin International Film Festival, the film received positive reviews.
 It won several honours, including ten at the 1st Canadian Screen Awards, notably Best Motion Picture.
 War Witch was also nominated for the Academy Award for Best International Feature Film.

 Plot

-During a civil war in sub-Saharan Africa, a 12-year-old girl named Komona is abducted by rebel forces to become a child soldier under a warlord known as the Great Tiger.
+During a civil war in sub-Saharan Africa, a 12-year-old girl named Komona is abducted by a rebel group who raided her village to become a child soldier under a warlord known as the Great Tiger.
 The rebels compel Komona to kill her own parents.
 Then, she is sailed to a deserted island with many more children.
-They are taught to use large weapons and forced to go to war with the rebels.
+They are used as porters, then taught to use automatic weapons and forced to go to war with the rebels.
 After drinking tree sap, she begins to experience vivid hallucinations.
-When her visions enable her to survive an attack, she is considered to be a child witch and is viewed as an asset by the Great Tiger, who also attempts to make her a concubine.
+When her visions enable her to survive an attack, she is considered to be a child witch and is viewed as an asset by the Great Tiger.